It’s almost Election Day (for real)!

 Key Dates

-• Nov.
-5: It’s Election Day, bbs.
-Be in line at a Voter Service Center or drop box by 7 p.m. to vote. on Nov.
-5!
+• November 5: It’s Election Day, bbs!
+Be in line at a Voter Service Center or drop box by 7 p.m. to vote on November 5!

 Young People’s Priority Ballot Measures